 We all love repeat business, referrals, and inbound warm leads.
 The problem is you can’t scale warm leads.
 When these run out, so does your ability to grow your revenue, unless, of course, you prospect and drive new leads in the pipeline yourself.

-Breaking into new accounts and setting meetings is one of the most difficult tasks sellers face.
+As a seller, one of your most difficult tasks will be breaking into new accounts and setting meetings.
+Most of us have some form of cold prospecting in our past, so we all know how lonely it can sometimes feel.
 But if you want to be successful in sales, you need to be able to build your own pipeline and drum up your own business.

 I recently returned from an industry conference.
 The speakers were excellent and it was great to get away from my desk, connect with the attendees, and have the opportunity to step back and think big picture about what I need to be doing to drive success in my position.
 I returned with all sorts of notes, to-dos, and grand visions for change.

 "It's impossible to get serious face time with senior executives."
 “Even getting 15 minutes with a senior executive can take 15 months.”
 I hear things like this all the time from professionals, sellers, and other business leaders who want to get more time with decision makers, but haven’t yet cracked the code.

 Confused why your value prop doesn't work?
 You shouldn't be.
 “We build brands…” Back in the late 90's when I was a running a marketing firm, this was the beginning of our value proposition.
 We thought it was brilliant… until we started using it.

 Do your sales managers know how to coach and motivate your sales people?
 Your sales staff is underperforming, but you can't figure out why.
 You're pretty sure that you've hired the best possible talent, but some days it seems like your sales staff is the gang that can’t shoot straight.
 Where did you go wrong?